royalapplications/docs/src/r2023/royalserver/secure-gateway-configuration/gateway-configuration.md

 Specify that the Secure Gateway supports compression of network traffic.

-**Timeout**
+**Timeout (in sec)**

 Specify the timeout of a Secure Gateway connection in seconds when the connection is idle.
 Setting the value to 0 disables closing idle sessions.
 The minimum allowed duration is 30 seconds.

 **Max.
 Connections**

-Specify the maximum number of concurrent connections the Secure Gateway is accepting.
+Specify the maximum number of concurrent open connections the Secure Gateway is accepting.

 **Certificate**